 Tryptophan is an amino acid that’s known to be in turkey.
 While the tale about it making you sleepy is probably not true, studies have shown that dietary intake of tryptophan can affect memory and cognition (Lieben et al., 2018; Sambeth et al., 2009).
-Several studies have connected tryptophan metabolism (in particular, the kynurenine pathway) and neurodegenerative disorders, such as MS. While this research is still very preliminary, researchers believe that dysregulated tryptophan pathways may be involved with the demyelination that is characteristic of MS (Watzlawik et al., 2016).
+Several studies have connected tryptophan metabolism (in particular, the kynurenine pathway that produces products that are toxic to neurons) and neurodegenerative disorders, such as MS. While this research is still very preliminary, researchers believe that dysregulated tryptophan pathways may be involved with the demyelination that is characteristic of MS (Watzlawik et al., 2016).

 In a particularly interesting study published in 2018, researchers at Brigham and Women’s Hospital found that when gut microbes break down tryptophan, particular cells in the nervous system called microglia and astrocytes may be affected—and that this could alter inflammation in the brain (Rothhammer et al., 2018).
 Much more research in this area is needed to elucidate exactly what’s at work here, though.

 Repairing the Myelin Sheath with Thyroid Hormones